San Diego Breast Implant Choices (Shape, Content, Surface)

 Silicone gel implants are also packaged sterile, but have no valve on their surface.
 Gel implants are delivered to Dr. Steve Laverson for breast enlargement San Diego completely filled to the selected size with cohesive or highly cohesive silicone gel.
 At surgery, gel implants are removed from their packaging and inserted into a space behind the breast.
 The result is immediately apparent because the implant comes pre-filled.
 Proper relationship between implant location and the overlying breast is confirmed in the sitting position.

 Some women prefer saline implants, and gel is more suitable for others.
 They are both high quality implants, and none proven to last longer.
 Saline implants are less expensive.
 Highly cohesive implants are more expensive.
 For women with B cup breasts and larger, Dr. Laverson believes that texture of saline and gel implants is similar, and difficult to distinguish.
-For women who are very lean, thin, or small breasted, gel may be preferred because of its more natural texture, and less tendency to produce visible and/or palpable (detectable by touch) rippling in certain positions.
+For women who are very lean, thin, or small breasted, gel may be preferred because its higher viscosity (compared to saline=salt water) produces a more natural texture.
+More viscous gel (compared to saline) diminishes the tendency toward visible and/or palpable (detectable by touch) rippling in certain positions.

 An additional difference between gel and saline devices: What happens if the implant shell ruptures?
 Saline implants deflate as the sterile salt water is absorbed.
 The woman with saline implants knows almost immediately that her implant has ruptured.
 She wants a new implant to replace the deflated one.
 Both saline implant manufacturers (Allergan and Mentor) provide a warranty on their prostheses, so save your implant information in order to get an identical replacement if one side deflates.
 If a gel implant ruptures, cohesive silicone gel does not leak out, but is contained within the implant shell and the surrounding capsule of scar.
 Most women with ruptured gel implants do not know immediately of any problem.
 For this reason, implant manufacturers and the FDA advise women with gel implants to check implant integrity periodically with an MRI (magnetic resonance imaging) study.
 While recommended, these studies are NOT required.
 It is strongly recommended however, that if you discover your gel breast implant has ruptured, it should be removed or replaced.